About

 Who I Am

 My pronouns are they/them/the divine feminine.
-I’m a mad queer fat neurodivergent sick disabled Black nonbinary femme, and I’m also a writer, artist, educator, facilitator, and mystic.
+I am a mad queer fat neurodivergent sick disabled Black nonbinary femme, and I’m also a writer, artist, educator, facilitator, and mystic.

 I have a B.A. in sociology from UCLA (magna cum laude).
-I am an INELDA-trained end-of-life doula who is also Mental Health First Aid certified.
+I am an INELDA-trained end-of-life doula and Usui Reiki practitioner who is also Mental Health First Aid certified.
 I have studied and practiced harm reduction and peer counseling for over twenty-five years, and I have been creating and presenting educational workshops on neurodiversity and radical mental health since 2011.

-In 2019, in the midst of one of my own crises, I heard my calling: to help others through personal transformation in the hopes of fostering collective transformation.
+In 2019, in the midst of one of my own crises, I heard my calling: to help others through personal and organizational transformation in the hopes of fostering collective transformation.
 As I transformed myself, I laid the path for others to follow, just as I followed a path laid for me by previous spiritual travelers.
+I want to guide others in doing the same.

-Ultimately, it is my intention that this practice be an exercise in collective & mutual aid.
-It is my intention to redistribute resources, care, and energy to Black queer disabled community.
+Ultimately, it is my intention to redistribute resources, care, and energy from organizations in need of my skill, to Black queer mad & disabled community.
 It is my intention to be a conduit for ancestral healing, an agent of loving transformation, in whatever ways I can.

 Mission & Vision

-liberated transitions is dedicated to providing compassionate, conscientious, liberatory-minded support rooted in healing justice principles.
+Liberated Transitions is dedicated to supporting individuals and organizations in creating liberatory change through education, coaching, and consulting.
 The vision?
 Freedom.
 A world liberated of systemic oppression by those who have undertaken the work of personal and collective transformation.

 F.A.Q